Strategic Plan

 Reach target set by KCTCS.

-Action Steps for 2022-23
+Action Steps for 2025-26

-- Explore transfer agreements with HBCUs
+70. Explore AFA-Theatre transfer agreements with Murray State and KWC

 OCTC Objective 4: Careers - The College creates seamless pathways, including experiential learning opportunities, so students can make a successful transition to in-demand careers.